 If appropriate, the facilitator uses creative writing methods to increase engagement in the activity and extend personal reflection; the participants can discuss difficult issues in a distanced manner, focusing on the text and their writing.

-Reading for Wellbeing is currently taking place at The Redwoods Centre on Thursday mornings at 10.30-12; on Holly Ward at 6pm Tuesday evenings; at Ste George’s Hospital, adult wards on a Thursday morning at 10.30; we are soon to be developing a session at George Bryan Centre.
+Reading for Wellbeing is currently taking place at the Redwoods Centre on Thursdays from 11.15 – 12.00, St George’s Hospital, adult and older adult wards on Tuesday mornings and we are launching a session at George Bryan Centre in early 2018.

 We are very grateful for support with these sessions from our valued AHP staff plus volunteer, Ken Lowe who supports the Redwoods sessions and also to a more recent recruit, Dr Jo Cannon, published author who is supporting our St George’s sessions.

 We also really appreciate the support of Ceri Williams, our librarian, who contributed to this project in many ways.
 The Trust libraries are a great resource for books on mental health issues.

 Feedback: “I enjoyed this session very much.
 It is brilliant, keep it up!”
 “Fabulous group, thoroughly enjoyed it.” “ The poems and stories evoked much discussion and debate; invaluable for all concerned.”

 Creative Writing Project

 Over 120 people have been involved in a fantastic creative writing project from right across the Trust.
 The project ran for ten months from September 2011.